RodneyShag/Interview_solutions/Questions/TreeMap, HashMap, LinkedHashMap.md

 #### Question

+(This is a Java-specific question)

-Explain the differences between TreeMap, HashMap, and LinkedHashMap.
+Explain the differences between `TreeMap`, `HashMap`, and `LinkedHashMap`.
 Provide an example of when each one would be best.